Cutoff for Random Walks on Upper Triangular Matrices: Introduction and Statement of Results

 Related work on the diameter of random Cayley graphs, including concentration of certain measures, can be found in \cite{LPSW:cayley-digraphs,S:diam-cayley}.

-The Aldous--Diaconis conjecture for mixing can be transferred naturally to typical distance: the mass should concentrate at a distance $M$, where $M$ can be written as a function only of $k$ and $n$; ie there is concentration of mass at a distance independent of the algebraic structure of~the~group.
+In a companion article, \cite[\cref{res-p3:intro:typdist}]{HOt:rcg:abe:geom}, we show concentration of typical distance for general Abelian groups.
+The Aldous--Diaconis conjecture for mixing can be transferred naturally to typical distance: the mass should concentrate at a distance $M$, which can be written as a function only of $k$ and $\abs G$; ie there is concentration of mass at a distance independent of the algebraic structure of the group.
+For Abelian groups, we find conditions for this to hold, in the regime $1 \ll k \lesssim \log \abs G$, which are almost exactly the same as those for the original (mixing) conjecture (see \cite[\cref{res-p2:intro:tv}]{HOt:rcg:abe:cutoff}). \cref{res-p1:intro:typdist} shows that the typical distance conjecture does not hold for the upper triangular group.

-In our companion article \cite[\Cref{2res:summary:typdist}]{HT:2} we consider typical distance analogously to this paper, but there the underlying group is a general Abelian group (subject to some mild conditions).
-The $M$ for these Abelian groups can be written as a function only of $k$ and $n$, while for the Heisenberg groups in \Cref{1res:summary:typdist} above this is not the case.